 Psa Focus on high-risk plants that may show infection first: Gold is more susceptible than Green.
 Young vines are more susceptible than older vines.
 Older male varieties are generally more susceptible than female vines.
 Focus on high-risk areas of your orchard where infection may appear first: Areas near gaps in shelter and exposed to prevailing winds.
-Designated parking areas and other areas where there is more vehicle movement Areas where vines are under stress, e.g., frost pockets, water-logged areas, and wind prone areas.
-Other diseases • Plants which are high-risk for Psa may also be at risk of other diseases - young vines, stressed vines and those in colder pockets or exposed areas of the orchard.
+Edge of blocks where there may be more vehicle movement around the orchard.
+Areas where vines are under stress, e.g., frost pockets, water-logged areas, and wind prone areas.
+Other • Plants which are high-risk for Psa may also be at risk of other diseases - young vines, stressed vines and diseases those in colder pockets or exposed areas of the orchard.